Skip to main content

 psql -h primary_postgres -U main -d main -c \"INSERT INTO sample_data (str_col, num_col) VALUES ('Hello world', 123);\";

-# Create a logical replication slot using the wal2json output plugin.
+# Create a publication and a logical replication slot using the pgoutput plugin.

 echo \"Done.
 Data and replication slot should now exist.\"